JamesClonk/JamesClonk.github.io/content/posts/using-a-service-broker-in-cloud-foundry.md

 - **.NET**
   https://github.com/AXOOM/OpenServiceBroker

-But even if you don’t like to use one of these libraries, writing your own service broker should be a piece of cake given how simple the API specification actually is.
+But even if you don't like to use one of these libraries, writing your own service broker should be a piece of cake given how simple the API specification actually is.

 Happy brokering! 🥳